Italy–South Africa relations

-Historical relations
+History

 Relations between Italy and South Africa begin with the mineral revolution in 1870.
 In this period the history of Italy-South African relations is intertwined with English history and the first diamond mining discoveries.

 The South African War between English and Boer Republics (1899–1902) ended up conditioning and limiting Italian emigration.

 In 1890 the Italian Society of Mutual Aid and Charity was established in Cape Town, made up of 47 members.
 It was the first community initiative of Italians in South Africa and its activity continued without interruption until 1947.
 An Italian volunteer militia in support of the Boers' cause was formed by the Piedmontese Camilo Ricchiardi in the same period.

 From 1901 to 1915 and from 1916 to 1942 Italian migration to South Africa noted a significant increase.
 South Africa was the destination for the relocation of a large number of Italians.
 94000 prisoners of war captured in Italian East Africa and North Africa were placed in the Zonderwater Prisoner of War camp from 1941 to 1947.
 The tendency to employ Italian prisoners of war in the works at the camp, which started in 1941 during the Second World War, increased considerably after the fall of the fascist regime in 1943.

 In 1948, Italian migration to South Africa increased further.
 In the 1970s, there were 40,000 Italians in South Africa.
 The situation changed with the elections of 1994 which determined the expulsion of the National Party from power.
 Starting from this date, South Africa and Italy have signed a number of important bilateral agreements in the fields of trade, technology, culture and defence.
 The first of these was the Convention to avoid double taxation in the field of income taxes and to prevent tax evasion, with an additional Protocol, signed in Rome on 16 November 1995.

 In 2003 a Memorandum of Understanding on Bilateral Consultation (MoU) was signed which established regular meetings at Senior Official level.
 The same MoU regulates a general framework for bilateral consultation.

 In 2013 President Jacob Zuma conferred the high honour of Order of Friends of Oliver Reginald Tambo to two citizens of Reggio Emilia because of their support in the fight against apartheid.
 The award helped to strengthen the bond between South Africa and Italy, where Oliver Tambo spent part of his exile.

 In June 2019, President Matamela Cyril Ramaphosa and Italian Prime Minister Giuseppe Conte met for the first time in Osaka (Japan) for the G20 .Then in August 2019 the two met a second time in Biarritz (France) for the margin of the G7 Summit.
 The purpose of the meetings was to discuss issues of common concern such as cooperation, peace and security in Africa and the expansion of economic relations between the two countries.